The next full-time class begins August 2015 (NOVA Fall Semester).

 NOVA – Loudoun Campus

 - DO NOT have your recommenders mail or E-mail individual letters directly to the program.
 Both letters of reference are to be included with your application package.

 - Request that each person writing a reference letter sign and date across the back of the sealed envelope then return the letter to you for inclusion within the packet.
 This action shows that the letter is official and that the applicant has not seen its content.

-- You cannot use the 16 hours of veterinary observation letter described below as a professional letter of recommendation.
+- You cannot use the minimum16 hours of veterinary observation letter described below as a professional letter of recommendation.

-- Letters of reference from family members (close and distant) or spouses are NOT acceptable.
+- Letters of reference from family members (close and distant) or co-workers are NOT acceptable.

-- Solid letters of reference should be obtained from people who know you well and can speak of your character and the kind of person that you are (i.e. practice managers, LVTs, other work supervisors, high school teachers or counselors, college professors or counselor, people for whom you have completed volunteer service).
+- Solid letters of reference should be obtained from people who know you well and can speak of your character and the kind of person that you are (i.e. practice managers, LVTs, veterinarians/practice owners, other work supervisors, high school teachers or counselors, college professors, people for whom you have completed volunteer service).

 8. If you have no previous experience, you must observe for a minimum of 16 hours in a veterinary clinic or hospital and obtain written proof of completion of the required hours.
 PREFERENCE IS GIVEN TO THOSE APPLICANTS CURRENTLY WORKING IN THE VETERINARY CLINICAL FIELD.

 - Please note that the documenter of your observation hours cannot be used as one of your letters of reference.
 There is no application form for this.

 - If you are already working in a veterinary practice, this step is not required.
 However, ensure that your veterinarian practice owner or supervising veterinarian provides a letter of reference for you.
 This expected letter of reference will verify your experience and background.